 Assumption A1 ensures that the radial distance is greater than zero, while Assumption A2 indicates that y = r sin(theta) in polar coordinates.
-Assumption A3 provides the superposition of the uniform and doublet flow solutions for the stream function, as shown in Eq.
-(23).
-Similar to Theorem 5, we proved a lemma regarding superposition of the solution as well as proving the real derivatives of the solution in order to formally verify this theorem.
+Assumption A3 provides the superposition of the uniform and doublet flow solutions for the stream function, i.e., Equation (23).
+Similar to Theorem 5, we proved a lemma regarding superposition of the solutions as well as proving the real derivatives of the solution in order to formally verify this theorem.